stackbit-projects/silvestru-site-f4da8/features.md

-          But now the real heavy duty begins: presenting your story, your product, its benefits, answering objections -- all structured in a way that doesn't make them switch midway while reading to check Facebook and go to lunch and forget about you.
+          But now the real heavy duty begins: presenting your story, your product, its benefits, answering objections -- all structured in a way that keeps them hooked and engaged so that when they check Facebook or what their dog is doing on their home webcam, they come back to resume reading all about your enticing offer.
         actions: []
         image_alt: lorem-ipsum
         video_embed_html: ''